browserengineering/book/book/animations.md

             for composited_layer in self.composited_layers:
                 composited_layer.draw(canvas, draw_offset)
 ```

+In the next section I'll show how to ipmlement `can_merge`.

 ::: {.further}
 Why is it that flattening a recursive display list into paint chunks is